Do Go On - 207 - The Golden State Killer

 Yeah, yeah.

-I find, like, even in the cinema, I can't stand the same position for more than five minutes.
+Like even in the cinema, I can't sit in the same position for more than five minutes.

 Yeah.